-The Master of Occupational Therapy Weekend Program allows adults with busy lives to earn a graduate degree in three years.
-In this unique program, classes are held on campus every other weekend for the first two and half years.
-The last six months of the program are dedicated to clinical rotations.
+The Master of Occupational Therapy Program allows adults with busy lives to earn a graduate degree in three years.
+In this unique program, classes are held on campus on select weekends for the first two and half years.
+The last six months of the program are dedicated to fieldwork rotations.

 - All applicants must have a minimum 3.0 GPA.
 All transcripts are used in this calculation.